gmferise/gvz-database/README.md

 ```

 Once the user has signed in you can search their Google Drive for databases to choose from using `GVZ.reloadDatabases()`.
-It will return a promise that will contain an array of database objects.
-At any point you can get the latest copy of this array using `GVZ.getDatabases()`.
+It will return a promise that will contain an array of database objects once completed.
+At any point you can get the latest copy of this array using `GVZ.getDatabases()`, which *is not* asynchronous..
 You can also get the information of a singular database using `getDatabase(id)` so you don't have to search the array yourself.

 If you believe a specific database object is no longer accurate, you can call `GVZ.reloadDatabase(id)` and it will return a promise with the up-to-date database object as well as updating the array returned by `GVZ.getDatabases()` to match.